zerodevapp/userop_debugger/README.md

 5. Constructs `cast` call data for the `handleOps` function.

-6. Executes a `cast` call with the constructed call data to the EntryPoint contract.
+6. Executes a `cast` call with the UserOp to the EntryPoint contract.